reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

 1. Connect to multiple cloud instances, even of the same provider, at the same time.
    This is a common deployment model for SEMs, where the devices that they produce are labelled and sold by solution providers to end customers.
    The device will be connected to the solution provider's cloud to gather all business data from the customer.
-   But, it might have to be connected simultaneously to the SEMs cloud as well so that the SEM can remotely manage that device (for maintenance).
+   But, it might have to be connected simultaneously to the SEM's cloud as well so that the SEM can remotely manage that device (for periodic maintenance).
+1. All the existing topics like `tedge/measurements`, `tedge/events` imply that the data received on these must be forwarded to the cloud as well.
+   Currently there is no way to tell thin-edge to just route some data internally and not forward those to the cloud.
+   Since filtering and aggregation on the edge is a very common use-case, especially for local analytics, this is highly desired.

+## Assumptions

+1. When device IDs are used in topics for child devices, it is expected that all of them have unique IDs.
+   They can use the thin-edge registration service to get unique IDs assigned, if they don't have it on their own.
+   These IDs need not be globally unique or even unique across multiple thin-edge devices.
+   They just need to be unique under the tedge network that they are part of.

 ## Requirements